Hollywood Vampires (band)

 Hollywood Vampires is an American rock supergroup formed in 2012 by Alice Cooper, Johnny Depp, and Joe Perry.
-The band name derives from The Hollywood Vampires, a celebrity drinking club formed by Cooper in the 1970s which included but was not limited to: John Lennon and Ringo Starr of the Beatles, Harry Nilsson, Keith Moon of the Who, and Micky Dolenz of the Monkees.
+The band name derives from The Hollywood Vampires, a celebrity drinking club formed by Cooper in the 1970s, including Harry Nilsson, Keith Moon of the Who, and Micky Dolenz of the Monkees.
 Touring members include or have included Duff McKagan and Matt Sorum of Guns N' Roses fame, as well as Robert DeLeo from Stone Temple Pilots.

 The band has released two studio albums featuring guest appearances by Paul McCartney, Dave Grohl, Joe Walsh, Zak Starkey and Christopher Lee, among others.
-Cooper and Perry have discussed plans for a future live album, stating that Depp's schedule works differently than theirs.

 Origins

-The band originally takes its name from a drinking club consisting of mainly Cooper, Keith Moon, Ringo Starr, Micky Dolenz and Harry Nilsson with additional members including John Lennon.
+The band takes its name from a drinking club consisting of mainly Cooper, Keith Moon, Ringo Starr, Micky Dolenz and Harry Nilsson.
 The mission of the original Hollywood Vampires was to drink until no one could stand up.
 This took place during the height of Cooper's drinking in the 1970s.
 Cooper talks in more detail about the Rainbow Bar incarnation of the Hollywood Vampires in the 1991 video biography Prime Cuts.

 Live performances

-The group's debut live performances were held at Roxy Theatre (West Hollywood) in Los Angeles across September 16 and 17, 2015.
+The group's debut live performances were held at Roxy Theatre (West Hollywood) in Los Angeles on September 16 and 17, 2015.
 The three core members were accompanied by bassist Duff McKagan, drummer Matt Sorum, rhythm guitarist Tommy Henriksen, and Bruce Witkin on keyboards and additional guitar.
 Guest performers for both nights were Tom Morello, Geezer Butler, Perry Farrell, Zak Starkey, and Kesha, and Marilyn Manson guesting on the second night.
 The next week, the group performed at Brazil's Rock in Rio festival on September 24, 2015, and was webcast live by AOL.
 Guest performers were, Lzzy Hale, Zak Starkey, and Andreas Kisser.

 In February 2016, the group performed at the Grammy Award ceremony as a tribute to Lemmy, who had died at the end of 2015.
 The group also announced their first concert tour, which began at Turning Stone Resort & Casino on May 24.
 The group was scheduled to make their first late-night television appearance on The Late Show with Stephen Colbert on July 11, 2016; however, lead guitarist and co-founder Perry collapsed on stage during a performance on July 10.
 The band continued to perform without Perry prior to his return to the tour on July 22.
 The group made their first late-night television appearance on Jimmy Kimmel Live! on June 19, 2019.

-In June 2022, the band announced a new tour to take place in Europe (5 in Germany, 1 in Luxembourg and Turkey).
-The dates are set for June 2023 and will feature Joe Perry, Alice Cooper, Johnny Depp and Tommy Henriksen.
+In June 2022, the band announced a new tour that took place in Europe in the summer of 2023.
+On April 3, 2023, the band announced additional dates of the tour to take place in the United States in late May and early June; however, those dates were later rescheduled to late July after Johnny Depp suffered an ankle injury.

+On July 30, 2023, the band played at Bethel Woods Center for the Arts in Bethel, New York, the site of the 1969 Woodstock Festival, which was the last show of their 2023 tour.
+The 2023 tour featured Alice Cooper, Johnny Depp, Joe Perry, and Tommy Henriksen.